sansaid/binboi/backboi/README.md

 `backboi` is just a silly name for the backend of Binboi.
 This is where the server logic resides.

-This is still a work in progress.
-See [TODOs](#todo) for a list of things left to implement.
+The purpose of backboi for now is simply to serve as a proxy for the [Reading Council API](https://api.reading.gov.uk/) (which is protected by CORS).

 ## Contributing